100 years

 Join Us!
 Support a Resilient Hawaiʻi

 The challenge is real, but the opportunity is immense.
 Imagine a Hawaiʻi where nonprofits don’t just weather this crisis, they emerge stronger, more adaptable, and more effective.
-The Hawai‘i Resilience Fund offers a strategic, community-informed path forward.
-Your support enables vital services to continue, strengthens our state’s safety net, and helps Hawai‘i’s nonprofits transform uncertainty into resilience.
-Together, we can create a stronger, thriving Hawai‘i for all.
+The Hawaiʻi Resilience Fund offers a strategic, community-informed path forward.
+Your support enables vital services to continue, strengthens access to programs now, and helps Hawaiʻi’s nonprofits transform uncertainty into resilience.